|Nutrition Facts (per serving)|

 In this recipe, the coconut and lemongrass flavors are inspired by traditional Thai coconut rice recipes, yet this vegan dish has very few ingredients and is a breeze to prepare.
 Omit the lemongrass stalks if you can't find them locally or they are too expensive.
 They impart a nice extra Thai flavor, but they certainly aren't needed for a delicious dish.
 Similarly, use Thai jasmine rice which is a brightly colored and lightly scented white rice, if you can find it, and if not, any variation of plain white rice will work just fine.
 Use whatever you have on hand.

-First, in a large frying pan or skillet over medium heat, sautee the diced onion in the oil for about 3 to 5 minutes or until the onion starts to turn translucent.
+First, in a large frying pan or skillet over medium heat, sauté the diced onion in the oil for about 3 to 5 minutes or until the onion starts to turn translucent.

-Next, carefully add the two and a half cups of water to the rice.
+Next, carefully add the 2 1/2 cups of water to the rice.
 Bring the water to a boil, then reduce the heat to medium-low, and cover the skillet.

 Allow your rice to cook, for about 15 minutes, and continue to stir occasionally as it cooks.